extensionteamhq/react-form-shield/examples/README.md

 Each example demonstrates a different aspect of react-form-shield:

 1. **React Hook Form**: Shows how to integrate the client-side components and hooks with React Hook Form.
+2. **FormShieldProvider**: Shows how to use the FormShieldProvider component to provide global configuration for multiple forms.
-2. **Express.js**: Shows how to use the server-side middleware with Express.js.
+3. **Express.js**: Shows how to use the server-side middleware with Express.js.
-3. **Next.js**: Shows how to use the server-side HOC with Next.js API routes.
+4. **Next.js**: Shows how to use the server-side HOC with Next.js API routes.

 Feel free to explore these examples to understand how to use react-form-shield in your own projects.